-You can delete your account, along with all the typeforms and responses on it from your My Account page.
+If you want to cancel your account, you can do that, along with all the typeforms and responses on it from your My Account page.
 Once deleted, accounts, typeforms or responses cannot be recovered!
 So make sure you really want to be forgotten before you hit delete.
-Click here for more information.
+If you want to erase your data, please contact us or click here for more information.

 I’m a Typeform user and I want to exercise my right to data portability